Jack Murray (racing driver): The REDEX Reliability Trials

-Jack took part in this event in a Peugeot 504TI, Car No 68, with other Australians Bruce Mudd and Geoff Perry but did not finish.
+Murray took part in this event in a Peugeot 504TI, Car No 68, with other Australians Bruce Mudd and Geoff Perry but did not finish.

-Evan Green competed separately, in Car No 39 sponsored by Endrust Australia Ltd, and drove a Range Rover.
 While showing initial promise, Car No 68 was plagued by bad luck that culminated in a crash involving a tractor and other mayhem near Agra, India.

+Evan Green competed separately, in Car No 39, a Range Rover sponsored by Endrust Australia Ltd.